josiahH-cf/prompt-automation/CODEBASE_REFERENCE.md

 ## Project Summary

 `prompt-automation` is a cross-platform prompt launcher.
-A global hotkey triggers a style picker, renders a chosen template with user-provided values, copies the result to the clipboard and optionally pastes it into the active application.
+A global hotkey triggers a template picker, renders the selection with user-provided values, copies the result to the clipboard and optionally pastes it into the active application.

 ## Directory Structure

 ```
 .
 ├── docs/                     # Additional documentation such as hotkey setup
-├── prompts/                  # Prompt template JSON files grouped by style
 ├── scripts/                  # Installation and troubleshooting scripts (PowerShell/bash)
 ├── src/
 │   └── prompt_automation/